magento/devdocs/guides/v1.0/m2fedg/layout/layout-overview.md

 The view layer is responsible for representing the data for display on a web browser.
 To that end, your *page layout* is defined by a page structure that is in turn represented by hierarchy of <a href="{{ site.gdeurl }}m2fedg/layout/containers-blocks.html">blocks and containers</a>.

+<h3 id="layout_overview-terms">Terms Used</h3>

+Theme

+:	Any combination of layout, template, locale, and styles that create the visual experience of your storefront.

+Layout

-Technically, the layout is defined in the `.xml` layout files (layouts and layout updates) that contain element declarations and element manipulation instructions.
+:	Technically, the layout is defined in the `.xml` layout files (layouts and layout updates) that contain element declarations and element manipulation instructions.
 To create a compatible, scalable, and easily supported Magento customization, you must know how layout files are organized and processed.
 For more information, see <a href="#layout_types">Understanding Layout File Types</a>.

-<h2 id="layout_terms">Terms Used</h2>
+Theme layout

+:	Layouts for themes which can extend the default layout (these are referred to as *extending theme files*) and override default layouts or parent themes (*overriding theme files*).

 Layout handle